 I envision being part of a group that is warm, friendly and a team environment.
-We’ll go out for drinks one in a while.
+Surrounded by positive people, positive thinking and inspiration.
+We’ll go out for drinks once in a while.
 I’ll also get an hour lunch.
 The workload will be totally manageable with time to spare.
 I’ll be able to take initiatives over everyone else and be recognized as a performer.
 I’ll be well-liked and have good benefits/salary.

 I would say 97% of the population does not have a job like the above.